SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

    << 1234
    << 1234

-Swift converts the value to a pointer that's valid only for the duration of the function call.
+A pointer that's created by these implicit conversions is valid only for the duration of the function call.
 To avoid undefined behavior,
 ensure that your code
 never persists the pointer after the function call ends.